Prosocial Norm Emergence in Multiagent Systems: The Normative Framework

 \subsection{Reasoning Phase}

-The agent retrieves an applicable norm; selects an action according to its strategy and an applicable norm, and performs the action (Lines~8--10).
+The agent retrieves an applicable norm; selects an action according to its learning algorithm and an applicable norm, and performs the action (Lines~8--10).
 Next, the agent senses its conflicting agent's action, $a_c$ (Line~11).

-\framework agents apply reinforcement learning with the $\epsilon$-greedy strategy for exploration and exploitation of the environment.
+\framework agents apply reinforcement learning with the $\epsilon$-greedy strategy for exploration and exploitation of the environment \cite{Sutton+Barto-18:RL}.
 The $\epsilon$-greedy approach offers two choices for each agent---select a random action (Exploration, with probability $\epsilon$), or follow the applicable norm (Exploitation, with probability $1-\epsilon$).
 An agent estimates $\epsilon$ via an exponential function ($e^{-Em}$), where $E$ is a constant, and $m$ is the number of times that the same situation has arisen before.
 Consequently, $\epsilon$ is high early (more exploration) and low later (more exploitation).
+Decaying exploration has been considered widely in the Reinforcement Learning literature \cite{Singh2004ConvergenceRF}.
+The decay method is traditionally a linear or exponential decay.
+Exponential decay has been shown to lead to faster convergence \cite{Avraham2008}.